tatango/slate/source/index.html.md

 }
 ```

-This endpoint adds a subscriber to a list.
+This endpoint retrieves a message.

 ### HTTP Request